klren0312/lkgsdkStu/README.md

 - Babylon.JS (`v5.0+`)
 - PlayCanvas

+## Requirements
+In order to use WebXR:
+- Plug in your [Looking Glass display](https://lookingglassfactory.com/) to your computer
+- [Install Looking Glass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge) and make sure it's currently running.
 ## Demos
-We've got some demos setup for [three.js](https://docs.lookingglassfactory.com/developer-tools/webxr/three.js), [react-three-fiber](https://docs.lookingglassfactory.com/developer-tools/webxr/react-three-fiber), and [Spline](https://docs.lookingglassfactory.com/developer-tools/webxr/spline)!
+We put together some documentation and demos for [three.js](https://docs.lookingglassfactory.com/developer-tools/webxr/three.js), [react-three-fiber](https://docs.lookingglassfactory.com/developer-tools/webxr/react-three-fiber), and [Spline](https://docs.lookingglassfactory.com/developer-tools/webxr/spline).
+Check them out!

 ### How it works
+The `LookingGlassWebXRPolyfill` implements the WebXR override and allows you to target Looking Glass displays.

 To view a WebXR project on your Looking Glass, visit one of the demos and then click the `Enter Looking Glass` button.
 This will open up a small pop-up window.
 Drag this window over to your Looking Glass display and then double click to have the hologram display properly.